jubitaneja/artifact-cgo/README.md

 evaluation experiment which takes the longest in manual setup.**

-The analysis of results is discussed [here](https://github.com/jubitaneja/artifact-cgo#analyzing-the-results).
+The analysis of results are discussed [here](https://github.com/jubitaneja/artifact-cgo#analyzing-the-results).
 We also provide guidelines for customizing